liflab/lif-style/Readme.md

 also force the re-checking of the rules by right-clicking on a resource, and selecting Checkstyle / Check code with Checkstyle.

+## The Checkstyle plugin in IntelliJ

+There are similar instructions for [using Checkstyle in IntelliJ](https://stackoverflow.com/a/26957047).

 ## The Eclipse formatter configuration

 Eclipse can also help you format your code according to the rules.
 To install